NCSU-High-Powered-Rocketry-Club/AirbrakesV2/README.md

 ### Contributing
 Feel free to submit issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+### License
+This project is licensed under the MIT License.
+You are free to copy, distribute, and modify the software, provided that the original license notice is included in all copies or substantial portions of the software.
+See LICENSE for more.